turetske/turetske/README.md

 ### About Me

-I'm currently a Research Software Engineer at the Morgridge Institute for Discovery with collaboration with the University of Wisconsin - Madison.
+I'm a Research Software Engineer at the Morgridge Institute for Discovery with collaboration with the University of Wisconsin - Madison.

 I'm currently a developer on the [Pelican Platform](https://github.com/PelicanPlatform/pelican).